atrocore/atrocore/docs/en/user-guide/dashboards-and-dashlets-core.md

 # Dashboards and Dashlets

-Dashboards are designed for quick navigation within the TreoCore entities data displayed on separate dashlets.
-The dashboard is the starting page of TreoCore that can be reached any time via clicking the `TreoCore` logo located in the upper left corner of the TreoCore pages:
+Dashboards are designed for quick navigation within the AtroCore entities data displayed on separate dashlets.
+The dashboard is the starting page of AtroCore that can be reached any time via clicking the `AtroCore` logo located in the upper left corner of the AtroCore pages:

 ![Dashboard](../../_assets/dashboards-and-dashlets/dashboard-interface.jpg)